January 27, 2023

 - The staff member directly cares for or works on a unit with patients who are moderately to severely immunocompromised.

-If work restriction quarantine is recommended, staff could return to work after the following time periods:
+In those cases where work restriction is recommended, staff could return to work after the following time periods:

 - After day 7, if they do not develop symptoms, and if all tests are negative, these staff must wear an N95 or KN95 mask for at least 10 days after exposure or infection and must be physically able to wear the mask while performing their duties.